willzywiec/transport/README.md

 **Backstory**:

 Radiation transport code developers have a bad habit of writing their own geometry libraries from scratch.
 Whenever I encounter a new code that's "way faster" or "solves (insert problem here)", I never want to use it because the geometry sucks!
+Instead of literally reinventing the wheel, why not use state-of-the-art geometry libraries that someone else took the time to make (https://www.cgal.org/)?

-When it comes to geometry, I prefer a buffet of kernels and visualization options (https://www.cgal.org/), so on that note, I'll give a shout-out to Geant4 and the team at Royal Holloway for doing all the hard work to solve (or at least amortize) this problem (https://arxiv.org/pdf/2010.01109.pdf).
+When it comes to geometry, I prefer a buffet of kernels and visualization options, so on that note, I'll give a shout-out to Geant4 and the team at Royal Holloway for doing all the hard work to solve (or at least amortize) this problem (https://arxiv.org/pdf/2010.01109.pdf).

 ## COG Scripts
 **cog_slice.py**